adegans/user-cleaner/readme.txt

 Tags: users, delete, delete users, user, accounts, delete accounts, register, user registration, registration, protection, woocommerce, bbpress
 Donate link: https://www.arnan.me/donate.html
 Requires at least: 4.9
-Tested up to: 6.4.3
+Tested up to: 6.6
-Requires PHP: 5.7
+Requires PHP: 7.4
-Stable tag: 1.0.6
+Stable tag: 1.0.7
 License: GPLv3

-Delete any useless newly registered accounts on a daily schedule.
+If an account is registered and nothing is done with it the account is deleted after two weeks.

 == Description ==

-If you have a lot of people (or bots) registering on your site that end up doing nothing with their account they may as well be deleted.
+If you have a lot of people (or bots) registering on your site that end up doing nothing with their account they may as well be deleted. \
 **AJdG User Cleaner** works on a daily schedule to check and delete unused accounts that registered 2 weeks before.
 This means that the new registrant has 2 weeks to do something with their account.
 Doing something means; post a comment, create a page or create a blogpost.

-Additionally **AJdG User Cleaner** supports WooCommerce and bbPress.
+Additionally **AJdG User Cleaner** supports WooCommerce and bbPress. \
 If the user creates an order in WooCommerce or a topic or reply in bbPress the account is not deleted.
 If either WooCommerce or bbPress is not active those will not count towards deleting the users.

-This works very simple, **AJdG User Cleaner** checks applicable accounts for the required activities.
+This works very simple, **AJdG User Cleaner** checks applicable accounts for the required activities. \
-The simplicity of the plugin also means that no warning or notification is given when deleting accounts.
+The simplicity of the plugin also means that no warning or notification is given when deleting accounts. \
 Accounts are not placed in a trash bin.
 Deleting of accounts is permanent.

+The Administrator, Editor and Author roles are excempt from deletion.

 This plugin has no settings and works quietly in the background.